 The EB-5 category requires an investment of $1 million (or $500,000 in a high unemployment or rural area) in a commercial enterprise that will employ 10 full-time US workers.
 Although the investor’s role cannot be completely passive, he or she does not have to be involved in any way in the day-to-day management of the business unless he or she wants to do so.
 It is critically important that the investor be able to document the lawful source of investment funds, whether his or her own or funds given to him or her as a gift.
 The permanent residence obtained by the investor is conditional for two years and can be made permanent upon satisfying USCIS at the end of the two years that the investment proceeds have not been withdrawn and the requisite jobs have been created.

 The investor may invest in his or her own commercial enterprise or in a commercial enterprise owned by other parties.
 The investor may also choose to invest in a pre-approved “regional center”.
-Regional centers are government-approved entities in designated geographical areas for which USCIS has determined that investments will create the necessary 10 jobs per investor, whether directly or indirectly.
+Regional centers are government-approved entities in designated geographical areas which sponsor investment project which will create the necessary 10 jobs per investor, whether directly or indirectly.
 Virtually all of the regional centers contain geographical areas where $500,000 is the required amount of investment.

 The firm’s EB-5 practice team works with developers and business owners on options available for developing new projects that qualify for EB-5 investments, either based on individual EB-5 petitions or through new or existing regional centers.
 View Bios »